Real-Slin-Shady/AGDS-2/README.md

 # AGDS 2 Project Repository

 ## Overview
-This repository contains projects and assignments from the "Applied Geodata Science II" course.
+This repository contains assignments from the "Applied Geodata Science II" course.
-Reports that are greaded are spatial upscaling and phenology modelling
+Reports that are graded are spatial upscaling and phenology modelling.

 ## Phenology Modeling
 - **Description**: Analysis and modeling of phenological data as well as spatial upscaling.